TristanToye/rails-template/README.md

 Now you should be able to start your rails app and load it in your browser at http://localhost:3000:
 ```
-$ guard # to start with spring and all the goodies
+# to start with spring and all the goodies
+$ guard

-$ rails s # to start just the rails server
+# OR to start just the rails server
+$ rails s
 ```

 ## Feature Switches
 This app uses the lovely [Flipper gem](https://github.com/jnunemaker/flipper) to manage features.

 It is protected with a basic auth.
-Add the following to your `.env` & restart Guard:
+Add the following to your credentials:
 ```
-FLIPPER_USERNAME=YOUR_USERNAME
-FLIPPER_PASSWORD=YOUR_PASSWORD
+$ EDITOR="code --wait" rails credentials:edit

+# In the file
+flipper:
+  user_name: YOUR_USERNAME
+  password: YOUR_PASSWORD
 ```

 Then navigate to http://localhost:3000/flipper/features & enter your credentials.